5 min read

 An aggressive leader is focused on getting their own way.
 They use manipulation, fear and blame.
 Self-interest and a need for power underlies their communication style.

 An assertive leader has conviction in their leadership - they know what needs to be done and they clearly communicate to others.
-Their style ensures accountability and that people feel valued and heard.
+Their style ensures the three expressions of accountability and that people feel valued and heard.

 But when a leader worries about being aggressive, they slide down the scale into passive leadership.
 It all stems from a need to people-please - so they ask vague questions, in the hope the other person will interpret what they really mean.
 They fear signs of resistance, so they apologise or tip-toe around their reports hoping not to upset them.